-With online fraud increasing, and fraudulent charges on Stanford-issued credit cards typically peaking during the winter holidays, cardholders and custodians of Purchasing Cards (PCards) and Travel Cards (TCards) need to be especially vigilant at this time of year.
+Consumer fraud increased more than 30% in 2022, costing consumers nearly $8.8 billion, according to a recent report from the Federal Trade Commission, with online shopping one of the top causes of fraud.
+Fraudulent charges on Stanford-issued credit cards also typically peak during the winter holidays, which is why cardholders and custodians of Purchasing Cards (PCards) and Travel Cards (TCards) need to be especially vigilant at this time of year.

 Although the Card Services team monitors PCard and TCard accounts for potential fraud throughout the winter close, cardholders and custodians also play an important role in protecting Stanford.
 Follow these tips to keep your cards safe as the holidays approach: